Neck Acne Treatment: A Guide for Patients

 1. Establish a twice-daily cleansing routine using lukewarm water and pH-balanced cleansers specifically formulated for acne-prone skin

-2. Create a barrier between neck skin and potentially irritating materials by applying a light, non-comedogenic moisturizer before dressing
+2. Create a barrier between the neck skin and potentially irritating materials by applying a light, non-comedogenic moisturizer before dressing

 3. Document triggers by photographing your neck weekly and noting any correlation with specific products, foods, or activities